cosentino/wordpress-docker-compose/README.md

 * Your WordPress installation will be available at `http://localhost:8000`
 * The `wp-content` folder you'll find in this repo will be shared with the WordPress installation, put your code there.
-* MySql data will persist between docker compose execution and will be accessibile via phpMyAdmin web interface
+* MySql data will persist between docker compose execution and will be accessibile via phpMyAdmin at `http://localhost:8080/`